petanska/base/README.md

-commands and code snippets for general-purpose everyday-use frequent-use
+## commands and code snippets for
+- general-purpose
+- everyday-use
+-frequent-use